 Trend: uncertain, but with a positive oulook

-Target Status: nine
+Target Status: none

 I used to have a comparably high Europcar status, majorly caused by several rentals in Great Britain.
 However, nowadays, rentals with them became rare.
 Other offers just felt to be better and rentals in Dubai, where the company is quite attractive, somehow rarely counts for status accounts.
 Overall, I like the company, so there is always a chance for a comeback.